 Giving the 5:2 diet a go, or thinking about it?
 Our 500 calorie meal plans for breakfast, lunch, dinner and snacks will make your fasting days a breeze...

-Looking to slim down in 2015?
-The 5:2 diet is all about sticking to a healthy 2000 calories for five days and fasting on no more than 500 calories for two days – which means you can still eat your cake and lose the pounds!
+Looking to slim down in 2017?
+The 5:2 diet is all about sticking to a healthy 2000 calories for five days, and then fasting on no more than 500 calories for two days.
+Which means you can still treat yourself and lose the pounds!
 Not sure you can manage on 500 calories?
-Then read on to discover our favourite, filling 500 calorie meal plans for the 5:2 diet and flick through our picture gallery above…
+Then read on to discover our favourite, filling 500 calorie meal plans for the 5:2 diet.

-27 meal plans below – all days come in under 500 calories!
+We’ve got 27 meal plan day ideas below – so there are lots of options!
+Plus, the best bit?
+All days come in under 500 calories!

 Recipes for meal plan day 1

 Breakfast: Start your day with 2 Rye Ryvitas and spread with 2tsp Marmite.
 Calories so far: 90.

 Lunch: Make soup your choice of lunch with a can of Weight Watchers’ filling Chicken, Potato & Leek soup (96 cals).
 As lunch is low cal, you have room for another snack, and a Sun-Maid Mini-Box (42 cals) is a great choice.
 Calories so far: 228